How to Develop Quick Reaction Times for Kart Racing

 One moment you’re nailing the apex, the next you’re reacting to a driver crashing in front of you.

-If you want to avoid crashes, make better overtakes, or save a lap when the rear steps out under braking — this is where it starts.
+If you want to avoid crashes, make better overtakes, or save a lap when the rear steps out under braking, this is where it starts.

 Train It Like a Muscle

 Your reaction time isn’t a muscle technically, but think of it like one.
-The more you train it, the sharper it gets.

 Here are a few things I like to use: